Khanjo/Pierres-Flavors/README.md

 _Web application that allows user to add treats and flavors and link them through a join table that limits access to create, edit and delete functionality to logged in users while allowing anyone to read_

 ## Setup/Installation Requirements

+  Software Requirements:
+  1. Internet browser
+  2. A code editor like VSCode or Atom to view or edit the codebase.
+  3. MySQL

+  Setup:
   1. Click on this [link to the project repository](https://github.com/Khanjo/Factory.git) on GitHub.
   2. Click on the "Clone or download" button to copy the project.
   3. If you know how to use the command line and Github, clone the project with `git clone`.
 Use "**Download ZIP**" if not.